kgaugelo-rabothata/Website/Readme.md

+# Website
-This is my first website created using html, css and a bit of javascript
+This is my first website created using html, CSS and Javascript.